Saptha-me/Bindu/docs/hybrid-agent-pattern.md

 ## A2A Protocol Compliance

+### ✅ Task-Only Agent Pattern
+- Bindu follows the **"Task-generating Agents"** pattern from A2A spec
+- Every interaction creates or updates a Task (no standalone Messages)
+- Optimized for orchestration and parallel execution

 ### ✅ Task Immutability
 - Once a task reaches terminal state (`completed`, `failed`, `canceled`), it **cannot restart**
 - Any refinement creates a **NEW task**